Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 Globally, for a human whose lifespan will be 40 years, they will start from zero in the first years of the character, increase steadily until a threshold of maturity is reached (at around 16 years).
 This will correspond to the peak abilities.
 They will then decrease a bit until stabilizing in a plateau (about 22 years).
 They will remain in this good condition until about 30 years, where they will begin to decline back to zero, not unlike in a `Attack Decay Sustain Release <http://en.wikipedia.org/wiki/ADSR_envelope>`_ scheme:

-This global aging profile in Orge is common to all races, genders, individal, etc.: the same evolution will apply, once scaled according to the effective planned lifespan of each creature.
+This global aging profile in Orge is common to all species, genders, individal, etc.: the same evolution will apply, once scaled according to the effective planned lifespan of each creature.
 For example, if dwarves on average live for 320 years and if a given dwarf, Hgog, is expected to live for 355 years [#]_, then his abilities will reach zero only when being 355-year-old.

 .. [#] Determined by various factors, including sex, constitution and some randomness.